Consultant Dermatologist Dr Alia Ahmed

 Dr Alia Ahmed completed her dermatology rotations at Royal Free London Hospital, Luton and Dunstable University Hospital and Watford General Hospital.

 In addition to her NHS work, Dr Ahmed is an honorary lecturer in Psychodermatology at the University of Hertfordshire.
 She has completed a research fellowship with the UK Dermatology Clinical Trials Network.
 Dr Ahmed is on the executive committee for Psychodermatology UK, and a spokesperson for the British Skin Foundation, as well as a contributor to the All Party Parliamentary Group on Skin.
-She is also on the Medical and Scientific Advisory Panel for the Vitiligo Society.
+She is the elected British Association of Dermatologists regional representative for Thames Valley and Wessex.

 She regularly attends conferences to keep up to date both in the UK and Internationally.